minerbadd/MUSE/data/muse/docs/lib/mock.md

 --:+ _As well as barrels, granite, potatoes, carrots, beetroot seeds, and kelp._
 --:+ _And advanced computers, ender modems, disk drives and floppies in its slots._

---:# _Inspection shows dirt for down direction coal for up, otherwise nothing._
+--:# _Inspection shows dirt for down direction, otherwise nothing._

 --:# turtle.block(blocked: ^:) -> _Sets blocked status to `blocked` for debug_ -> blocked: `^:`